A ferry in Banjul, capital of The Gambia. Photo credit: Wikimedia/Lars Curfs (CC BY-SA 3.0)

 However, Gambia’s road to democracy has not been smooth.

-Although Barrow had initially promised to serve only one term, he looks likely to seek re-election, which has sparked controversy and protest.
+Although Barrow had initially promised to serve only one term, he ultimately sought and won re-election, which has sparked controversy and protest.
 He launched a new political party, the National People’s Party (NPP), in early 2021.
-His strongest challenger will likely be Ousainou Darboe from the United Democratic Party (UDP), which had backed Barrow in 2016.

 Marième Soumaré, The Africa Report (February 3, 2021): Gambia: Adama Barrow on his way to a second term in office